SprocketCreations/password-generator/README.md

 ## Usage

-You can view the site [here.](https://sprocketcreations.github.io/password-generator/)
+You can view the site [here.](https://sprocketcreations.github.io/password-generator/) Use the checkboxes to select your prefered character set, and enter the length you want for your password.
+Then click Generate, and viola!

 ## Credits